HyConSys/LCSS-mixedmonotone/README.md

 This repository contains the code for the paper:

 **"Neural Barrier Certificates for Monotone Systems"**,
-by Amirreza Alavi, Alireza Nadali, Majid Zamani, Saber Jafarpour\\
+by Amirreza Alavi, Alireza Nadali, Majid Zamani, Saber Jafarpour

 IEEE Control Systems Letters (L-CSS) / IEEE Conference on Decision and Control (CDC)

+📄 **Paper:** [Link to arXiv, DOI, or conference version]
 ✉️ **Contact:** seyedamirreza.alavi@colorado.edu
 🏢 **Affiliation:** University of Colorado Boulder

 ## Abstract
 Abstract— Barrier certificates are real-valued functions used